Blockchain-RCOEM-Chapter/COHORT-Season-1/README.md

 ## Challenges

-⚠️ IMPORTANT: In order for a submission to be qualified, you must tag `Blockhain RCOm Chapter`
+⚠️ IMPORTANT: In order for a submission to be qualified, you must tag `Blockhain RCOEM Chapter`

 | Challenge    | Link                                                                                       | Description                                              | Prizes                |
 | ------------ | ------------------------------------------------------------------------------------------ | -------------------------------------------------------- | --------------------- |